The Tesla Model 3 is the long-awaited, cheaper Tesla, with a zen-like interior and a smaller form factor

 Advice

-- Get the Standard Range Plus if you’re on a budget.
+- Get the base model if you’re on a budget.

 - Buy the Long Range Tesla if you need maximum range.